CynthiKite/jarvis-sdk-go/README.md

 - defaultTenantId
 - endpoint

-1. You have two choices to set up the necessary credentials.
-You either pass the json to the `INDYKITE_APPLICATION_CREDENTIALS` environment variable or set the `INDYKITE_APPLICATION_CREDENTIALS_FILE` environment variable to the configuration file's path.
+There are two ways to set up the necessary credentials.
+You either pass the JSON configuration file (AppAgent credentials or Service account credentials) to the `INDYKITE_APPLICATION_CREDENTIALS` environment variable or set the `INDYKITE_APPLICATION_CREDENTIALS_FILE` environment variable to the configuration file's path.

    1. on Linux and OSX